 Essentially, with the religious OCD sufferer we are looking for the weak point in their armor.
 Religious OCD sufferers may not take pride in their spirituality, but they do judge those outside and while they are intensely critical of themselves privately when they compare themselves to others they find themselves immaculate.
 One must look for the ways they self-criticize, the areas they perceive weakness (e.g. diligence, rage, compassion) and grab this thread, this kink in the armor to begin the unraveling.

 Religious sufferers are eager to change themselves for the better and if approached in the appropriate way will readily admit their faults.
 The challenge then is to lead them slowly but steadily towards the realization that their faults are much wider than they at first imagined.
 Let the OCD sufferer do the talking – let them share how this fault affects them.
-They will enter a state of vulnerability in which they are willing to discuss additional areas of moral failure and from here one can carefully help them recognize the significant discord between their self-perception as an infinitely wise moral judge and the reality of a lost soul redeemed by the grace of God – just like us.
+They will enter a state of vulnerability in which they are willing to discuss additional areas of moral failure and from here one can carefully help them recognize the significant discord between their self-perception as an infinitely wise moral judge5Which they would deny, but practice in actuality when judging moral matters. and the reality of a lost soul redeemed by the grace of God – just like us.

 It is exceptionally important to note that one is entering into the broken and hidden places of a sufferers soul.
 One can perform healing or inflict significant suffering and relational damage.
 This must be done under the counsel of a therapist who can guide you through this process.
 We each suffer from our own brokenness and we need someone with experience dealing with the mentally ill to help us keep perspective.
 Otherwise we are likely to enter a dysfunctional dance with the sufferer that does not further healing.